cakeio-unreal/cakeio-unreal.github.io/docs/core-api/special-types/cakeextfilter.md

 === "Blueprint"
     To remove all extensions from the filter set, we use `ExtFilterReset`:

-	{{ bp_img_ext_filter('Set Extensions') }}
+	{{ bp_img_ext_filter('Reset') }}

-    We can supply an optional integer value indicating the minimum size we would like to reserve in the internal buffer collection (e.g., if we knew we were about to store 5 new extensions, we could submit 5).
+    We can supply an optional integer value indicating the minimum amount of file extensions that the filter should hold (e.g., if we knew we were about to store 5 new extensions, we could submit 5).
 You can leave this at 0 for any situation where you don't need to reserve a size.

 ## Advanced Usage